publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptIV/m__us_usc_t16_s3839aa–2.md

     Subsec. (d)(4)(A).
 [Pub.
 L. 113–79, § 2203(3)(B)(i)][/us/pl/113/79/s2203/3/B/i], in introductory provisions, inserted “, a veteran farmer or rancher (as defined in [section 2279(e) of title 7][/us/usc/t7/s2279/e]),” before “or a beginning farmer or rancher”.

     Subsec. (d)(4)(B).
 [Pub.
 L. 113–79, § 2203(3)(B)(ii)][/us/pl/113/79/s2203/3/B/ii], added subpar.
 (B) and struck out former subpar.
 (B).
-Text read as follows: “Not more than 30 percent of the amount determined under subparagraph (A) may be provided in advance for the purpose of purchasing materials or contracting.”
+Prior to amendment, text read as follows: “Not more than 30 percent of the amount determined under subparagraph (A) may be provided in advance for the purpose of purchasing materials or contracting.”

     Subsec. (f).
 [Pub.
 L. 113–79, § 2203(4)][/us/pl/113/79/s2203/4], added subsec. (f) and struck out former subsec. (f).
-Text read as follows: “For each of fiscal years 2002 through 2012, 60 percent of the funds made available for payments under the program shall be targeted at practices relating to livestock production.”
+Prior to amendment, text read as follows: “For each of fiscal years 2002 through 2012, 60 percent of the funds made available for payments under the program shall be targeted at practices relating to livestock production.”

     Subsec. (g).
 [Pub.
 L. 113–79, § 2203(5)][/us/pl/113/79/s2203/5], added subsec. (g) and struck out former subsec. (g).
-Text read as follows: “The Secretary may enter into alternative funding arrangements with federally recognized Native American Indian Tribes and Alaska Native Corporations (including their affiliated membership organizations) if the Secretary determines that the goals and objectives of the program will be met by such arrangements, and that statutory limitations regarding contracts with individual producers will not be exceeded by any Tribal or Native Corporation member.”
+Prior to amendment, text read as follows: “The Secretary may enter into alternative funding arrangements with federally recognized Native American Indian Tribes and Alaska Native Corporations (including their affiliated membership organizations) if the Secretary determines that the goals and objectives of the program will be met by such arrangements, and that statutory limitations regarding contracts with individual producers will not be exceeded by any Tribal or Native Corporation member.”

     2011—Subsec. (a).
 [Pub.
 L. 112–55][/us/pl/112/55] substituted “2014” for “2012”.